Asset types and properties

 - Represents a file that you uploaded from your local system.
 The file is stored in the object storage container on the IBM Cloud Object Storage instance that is associated with the workspace.
 The contents of the file can include structured data, unstructured textual data, images, and other types of data.
 You can create a data asset with a file of any format.
 However, you can do more actions on CSV files than other file types.
 See Properties of data assets.

 - You can create a data asset from a file by uploading a file in a workspace.
 You can also create data files with tools and convert them to assets.
 For example, you can create data assets from files with the Data Refinery, Jupyter notebook, and RStudio tools.

 - Connected data asset

 - Represents a table, file, or folder that is accessed through a connection to a remote data source.
 The connection is defined in the connection asset that is associated with the connected data asset.
 You can create a connected data asset for every supported connection.
 When you access a connected data asset, the data is dynamically retrieved from the data source.
 See Properties of data assets.

 - You can import connected data assets from a data source with the connected data tool in a workspace.
-If you want to rerun the import on a schedule, use the metadata import tool in projects.
-You can create virtual tables that compile data from multiple data source with Watson Query in the Data virtualization workspace.

 - Folder asset